 Digital real estate will become the next great commodity.
 Individuals and companies alike will buy and sell their assets as a means of investment, trading to scale up and continuing to invest for growth.
 The ability to buy and sell these commodities with ease has already become a battleground where a multitude of businesses are vying to win.
 Just as with real estate, cryptocurrency, stocks and bonds, or even precious metals, there is a need to trade these digital assets on the free market.

-Deciding between a peer-to-peer marketplace like Flippa.com versus a website broker is critical when looking for the right opportunity, accessing the largest base of buyers, speed of sale and price optimization.
+Deciding between an online business for sale marketplace like Flippa.com versus a website broker is critical when looking for the right opportunity, accessing the largest base of buyers, speed of sale and price optimization.

 Now, more than ever before, there’s a new group entering the digital economy.
 Traditional industries have been upended and jobs that existed only months ago are no longer viable.
 Thanks to these fast-moving changes, a whole new group of people will find themselves in ownership positions, running digital real estate and extrapolating value out of a predominantly online world.
 Every generation is now aware of the opportunity: you can supplement your income, or completely replace your traditional income stream, from the comfort of your home.